Skip to product information

 Meet the author

-to find their inner amazing.
+An Italian speaking Brit living in the US, Hilary Hauck is a bestselling, award-winning author of historical and fantasy fiction featuring characters struggling to find their inner amazing.
 Raised in the UK, Hilary later lived in Italy,

-where she mastered the language, learned how to cook food she can no longer
+where she mastered the language, learned how to cook food she can no longer eat, and won a national karate championship.
+After meeting her husband, she came to the US and drew inspiration from Pennsylvania coal history for her debut novel.

 Learn more about Hilary